 Normally, there is a fine balance between the amount of uric acid that you make and the amount that you pass out in the urine and stools.
 This keeps the level of uric acid in the blood in check.
 However, in most people with gout, their kidneys do not pass out enough uric acid and the blood level may rise.
 They are said to be under-excreters of uric acid.
 Their kidneys usually work otherwise normally.

-In some people, the build-up of uric acid may due to other factors - for example:
+Eating a normal balanced diet should not have much effect on the uric acid level.
+However, in some people, the build-up of uric acid may due to other factors - for example:

 - Drinking too much alcohol can cause uric acid to build up.